line72/usbmdistros/website/content/products/blood_tyrant-aristocracy_of_twilight.md

 ---

 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/blood-tyrant-aristocracy-of-twilight-cd-digipak) for $13.00 :: [Digipak]
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/blood-tyrant-aristocracy-of-twilight-cd-digipak) for $13.00 :: [digipak]